Bianca Maria Sforza: The queen's court and public events

-Bianca had her own court of 150–200 people and she was considered extravagant, but Maximilian did not let her get control of her own finances and thus one minute she lived in luxury and the next her court was a show of poverty.
+Bianca had her own court of 150–200 people, and she was considered extravagant, but Maximilian did not let her get control of her own finances and thus one minute she lived in luxury and the next her court was a show of poverty.

 Church festivals gave the form of the annual cycle at Bianca's court.
-Easter, Christmas, as well as Pentecost and Corpus Christi were celebrated with particular lavishness.
-Carnivals, dances, tournaments, weddings, mummeries, music, entrances, theater, hunting, and fishing were integral parts of the queen's (later empress) court life.
+Easter, Christmas, as well as Pentecost and Corpus Christi, were celebrated with particular lavishness.
+Carnivals, dances, tournaments, weddings, mummeries, music, entrances, theatre, hunting, and fishing were integral parts of the queen's (later empress) court life.
 Her first hofmeisterin, appointed in 1493, was Violanta Cayma, who followed her from Italy, enjoyed the trust of both Maximilian and Bianca, and played a key role in correspondence with the Milanese court.
 In 1494, Niklas von Firmian became the Hofmeister.
 His wife Paula Cavalli (von Firmian) was Cayma's successor.

 In 1503, Bianca was persuaded by the pseudo-mystic of Augsburg, Anna Laminit (who claimed to be a "hunger saint" and had managed to dupe even her husband Maximilian), to lead a penitent procession with the city's leading officials—probably the largest one the city had ever seen.
-Later Laminit's fraud would be exposed by Maximilian's younger sister Kunigunde in October 1512.
+Later, Laminit's fraud would be exposed by Maximilian's younger sister Kunigunde in October 1512.
 In 1514, Maximilian expelled Laminit from Augsburg.
 After continuing to engage in fraudulent behaviours, she was condemned as a witch and executed by drowning.

 She attended public events in Freiburg several times.
 In 1498, she inspected the troops together wỉth Maximilian.
 At the end of that year, she took care of the funeral of Veit von Wolkenstein.